Daniëlle van de Donk: Club career

-2008–2011: Willem II
+Willem II

+2008–2011

 At age 17, Van de Donk first played as a professional footballer for Dutch Eredivisie club, Willem II.
 She featured for the Tricolores for the next four seasons, playing in 47 competitive league matches and scoring five goals.
 During her first season in 2008, she played eighteen of the 24 matches and scored one goal.
 In her second season, she suffered an anterior cruciate ligament (ACL) injury, which kept her off the field for several months.
 She made seven appearances for Willem II during the 2009–10 season and the club finished in third place with a record.
 During the 2010–11 season, she scored four goals in 21 matches playing as a starting midfielder.

-2011–12: VVV-Venlo
+VVV-Venlo

+2011–12 Season

 Van de Donk signed with VVV-Venlo ahead of the 2011–12 season.
 She played 18 regular season games, scoring 8 goals as a starter for the club.
 During a match against Heerenveen, Van de Donk scored a brace lifting her team to a 2–1 win.
 During a match against PEC Zwolle, she scored the game-winning goal in the 83rd minute to lift VVV to a 5–4 win.
 During another match against Heerenveen, Van de Donk scored a second brace helping VVV win 3–1.
 VVV finished in fifth place with a record.
 She also helped VVV reach the final of the KNVB Women's Cup in 2012.

-2012–2015: PSV/FC Eindhoven
+PSV/FC Eindhoven

+2012–2015

 Van de Donk then left Venlo for PSV/FC Eindhoven ahead of Eindhoven's participation in the inaugural season of the Dutch & Belgian BeNe League.
 With Eindhoven, Van de Donk reached the final of the KNVB Cup of 2014, where she eventually earned a runners-up medal.
 She racked up an outstanding 30 goals in 53 appearances for the club.

-2015: Göteborg
+Kopparbergs/Göteborg

+2015 Loan

 In June 2015, Van de Donk was transferred to Swedish Damallsvenskan club Kopparbergs/Göteborg FC.
 Van de Donk made 13 appearances for the club, scoring 4 goals.
 During a match on 11 October, Van de Donk scored a brace —the team's only goals — in a 4–2 loss to KIF Örebro.
 Göteborg finished the 2016 season in sixth place with a record.